Guide to Tofu and Tempeh

-However, if you can get past the smell, natto is highly nutritious and a very good source of protein, fibre, vitamins and minerals, in particular calcium which isn’t always the easiest to get if you eat a plant-based diet.
+However, if you can get past the smell, natto is highly nutritious and a very good source of protein, fiber, vitamins and minerals, in particular, calcium which isn’t always the easiest to get if you eat a plant-based diet.
 It’s rich in B vitamins, iron, copper, zinc and magnesium too.

-One other reason natto is so good for you is it’s rich vitamin K content.
-Vitamin K is important for a healthy heart as its been shown to prevent hardening of the arteries.
-Vitamin K has also been show to prevent age-related neurological degeneration and prevent kidney stones.
+One other reason natto is so good for you is its rich vitamin K content.
+Vitamin K is important for a healthy heart as it has been shown to prevent hardening of the arteries.
+Vitamin K has also been shown to prevent age-related neurological degeneration and prevent kidney stones.

 Types of Tofu

 There are two main kinds of tofu: silken and regular.
 They both come in different firmnesses from soft to extra-firm.
 Silk tofu, or Japanese-style tofu is much softer than regular tofu, so it requires more careful handling.
 Regular tofu, or bean curd, is much more common than silken tofu.
 Regular tofu you is what you’d typically find in the refrigerator or produce section of most grocery stores.

 Tofu varieties differ by how much water is pressed out of them.
 The more water that’s pressed out, the firmer the tofu gets.
 This is why as the firmness increases, so does the fat and protein content.
 There’s less water and more actual tofu, even though the size is the same.

 For most recipes, you’ll want to use regular tofu in either medium, firm or extra-firm.
 There isn’t a huge difference between the three but if you want the tofu to retain its shape, firm or extra-firm tofu is best.

 Let’s get into the different types of tofu available and what their best used for.